No passwords, No popups, No cost, No AI:

 QUICKSTART:

-Some people will want bare brass so they can patinate or decorate it in some way, but most buyers do not want a bare brass finish because it will turn spottily brown quickly, especially in a humid kitchen or bathroom, so nearly all brass is offered with a clearcoat finish of some sort.
+Some people will want bare brass so they can patinate or decorate it in some way, but many buyers do not want a bare brass finish because it will turn spottily brown quickly, especially in a humid kitchen or bathroom, so nearly all brass is offered with a clearcoat finish of some sort.

-I am renovating my kitchen, and would like to install an unlacquered brass faucet.
+Q. I am renovating my kitchen, and would like to install an unlacquered brass faucet.
 Unfortunately, to buy unlacquered brass will cost me no less than $1k, whereas the same piece with some layer/finish is considerably less expensive.

 I know there are a number of ways to remove lacquer from brass (hot water/baking soda [in bulk on eBay or Amazon [affil links] bath, acetone this on eBay or Amazon [affil links] Warning! highly Flammable! bath, Citrastrip), but are those safe for the interior bits of a faucet, ie. The pull down faucet hose, the connectors inside the handles, etc.?
 Many tutorials make it look simple, but Is this something I should leave to a professional?